pilotmoon/popclipweb/site/dev/icons.md

 The format is `iconify:<icon set prefix>:<icon name>`.

-Some Iconfy icons are available as color icons.
+Some Iconify icons contain color information.
 These are automatically recognized by PopClip and will be rendered in color.

 Examples: